Gagandeep-2003/guess-the-number-game/readme.md

 At each guess you will be given a hint like too low or too high <br>
 Each guess will take 1 out of your score so you can set highscore by getting the number in less guesses
 <br><br>
-I Made this javascript game while completing a course by <b>Jonas Schmedtmann</b>.